kasperbauer/vscode-upsource/README.md

 Generates an upsource.json file for use with this extension.

 - Open Reviews
-Shows a list of all open reviews in your project
+Shows a list of all open reviews in your project, filtered by common queries.

-- My Open Reviews
-Shows a list of my open reviews in your project

 - All Reviews
 Shows a list of all reviews in your project